delimitrou/DeathStarBench/hotelReservation/openshift/README.md

 ### Before you start

 - Ensure that the necessary local images have been made.
+Before executing this script make sure already existing images related to this application are deleted both on cluster and your local environment using podman.
   - `<path-of-repo>/hotelReservation/openshift/scripts/build-docker-img.sh`
 - If necessary, update the addresses in `<path-of-repo>/hotelReservation/openshift/configmaps/config.json`
   - Currently the addresses are in a fairly generic form supported by on-cluster DNS.
 As long as